 The BLOCK Project

 The BLOCK Project invites community into the task of ending homelessness by building small homes in residential backyards for those living unsheltered.
 The vision is to place one on every residentially zoned block within the City of Seattle.
 Each 125 sq ft home is beautifully designed to be off-grid and self-sufficient; featuring a kitchen, bathroom, sleeping area, solar-panels, greywater system, and composting toilet.
-The BLOCK Project represents an innovative leap forward on the issues of homelessness, cross-class integration, social inclusion, and architectural design.
-Much like Airbnb, the BLOCK Project transforms the way we think about space, ownership, and living within community in an increasingly dense world.
 To learn more about this initiative and how you can get involved, please visit our BLOCK Project site.

 The BLOCK Project’s solution approach to the issue of homelessness is:

 Integrated | The BLOCK Project builds thriving neighborhoods and integrated communities.

 Sustainable | Building off-grid homes on residential property represents a financially and environmentally sustainable solution.
 Rather than taking from “the system” and planet, the BLOCK Project gives back.

 Dignified | Our built environment shapes who we are and how we live.
 BLOCK Homes have a cutting-edge design and are fully self-sufficient.